 - to my best recollection, none of the beers on any Luchow menu or menus of other German-American restaurants from c.1900-1970s was a wheat beer.
 The reason I think is, the relative lack of popularity of these beers in contemporary Bavaria.
 The style only really resurged from the 1970s as many commentators have stated.
 One can see this refracted through the contents of otherwise well-curated German beer lists in America.

 N.B.
 The edifice that housed the restaurant on 14th Street no longer exists.
 The building, derelict by the late 1980s, was torn down to build a residence and related functions for NYU or New York University.

 Note re images and quotation: the first and second images are courtesy the historic photo and menu collection of the New York Public Library, www.nypl.org.
 The third image was sourced from the digitized newspaper site Chronicling America, here.
-The fourth image is from the menu collection of the Culinary Institute of America, here.
-The extract from Leonard Jan Mitchell’s book is from the online version of his book linked in the text.
+The fourth is from the menu collection of the Culinary Institute of America, here.
 The last image is from the website of Wuerzburger Hofbraeu, also linked in the text.
 All intellectual property in the sources belongs solely to the lawful owners, as applicable.
 Images and quotation are used for educational and historical purposes.
 All feedback welcome.

-*For further context regarding North German Lloyd see here, and this 1982 article by Frank Prial in the New York Times.
+*For further context regarding North German Lloyd see here, as well as this 1982 article by Frank Prial in the New York Times.
 The wag was journalist and author Bob Considine, famous for his co-authored Thirty Seconds Over Tokyo.